Percy A. Vann, Jr.

 Date of Death: September 23, 2019

 In profound sadness, the staff of Veasley Funeral Home & Cremations, Inc. want to express our sincere condolences to the Vann family.
 Percy's earthly temple is now resting in the care of Rowell-Parish Mortuary.
-Revelations 21:4 says "And God shall wipe away all tears from their eyes; and there shall be no more death; nor sorrow, nor crying, neither shall their be anymore pain, for the former things are passed away."
+Revelations 21:4 says "And God shall wipe away all tears from their eyes; and there shall be no more death; nor sorrow, nor crying, neither shall there be anymore pain, for the former things are passed away."
 Be assured that in the days ahead you will surely gain strength from the memories of Mr. Percy A. Vann, Jr.

 Derrick Veasley ~ Director